gmmazzeo/GCDataCourseProject/README.md

 dt <- cbind(subject, activity, dt)
 ```

-Set the key of the dt table, now containing the whole data set, thus having the
+The key of the dt table, now containing the whole data set, is set, thus sorting the
 rows sorted by subjectId and activityId